 Dr. Dan Segal's research program targets topics in the area of mental health and aging, including diagnostic and assessment issues in clinical psychology and geropsychology, suicide resilience and aging, anxiety and aging, barriers to mental health services, and the expression and impact of personality disorders across the lifespan.

-Selmezcy Cognitive Development Lab
+Selmeczy Cognitive Development Lab

 In our research we explore how children and adults remember and learn information.
 Our current research focuses on the topics described below.
 For families who are interested in participating, please visit our Participate page to learn more